voteliquid/blog/_posts/2016-09-21-what-is-liquid-democracy.md

 But in a liquid democracy, you don't have to wait.
 You can remove a personal representative at any time, for immediate accountability.

-If it's your voice, why must you give it up for years?
+It's your voice.
+You stay in control.
+You don't need to give it up for years.

 #### Proportional Representation

-Currently, a candidate only has to get 51% of the vote, but they go to the legislature to represent 100% of the electorate.
+Currently, a candidate only has to get 51% of the vote, but they go to the legislature to represent 100% of the district.

 These winner-take-all elections [entrench a polarizing two-party landscape](/2017/03/06/how-to-move-past-two-parties/).

 But in a liquid democracy, when 51% of voters choose the same representative, exactly 51% of the voting power flows to them.
 And alternative candidates keep a voice proportional to their supporters.

-Liquid democracy can include many more perspectives than an electoral process allows.
+Liquid democracy can include many more perspectives than our electoral process allows.

 ---------